Submodular Maximization using Test Scores: Discussion and Additional Results

-From the result of Theorem~\ref{thm:cesmeantestscores}, we observe that mean test scores provide a constant-factor approximation only if $r$ is in a sufficiently small neighborhood of value $1$; more precisely, if $r = 1 + O(1/\log(k))$.
-Otherwise, the approximation factor decreases with the cardinality parameter $k$.
-In the limit as $r$ goes to infinity, the utility of production is guaranteed to be at least $1/k$ of the optimum, which is achieved in the worst case.
-This complies with the the result in \cite{kleinberg2015team}, which showed that for the best-shot utility of production, the mean test scores provide a $1/k$ approximation.
+The proof of Proposition~\ref{thm:cesmeantestscores} is provided in Appendix~\ref{sec:cesmeantestscores}.
+The proposition shows how the approximation factor decreases with the value of parameter $r$.
+In the limit of asymptotically large $r$, the approximation factor goes to $1/k$.
+This coincides with the approximation factor obtained for the best-shot function in \cite{kleinberg2015team}.

-We now consider the quantile test scores.
-Since in the limit of large value of parameter $r$, the utility of production corresponds to the best-shot utility of production function, by the result in \cite{kleinberg2015team}, we expect that quantile test scores would be good test scores for the CES production function, provided that the value of parameter $r$ is large enough.
-In the next theorem, we provide a tight characterization of a threshold for the value of the parameter $r$ beyond which this is so.
+Intuitively, we would expect that quantile test scores would yield a good approximation guarantee for the CES utility function with large enough parameter $r$.
+This is because we know that for the best-shot utility function, the quantile test scores can guarantee a constant-factor approximation, which was established in \cite{kleinberg2015team}.
+The following theorems makes this intuition precise.

-\begin{theorem} The following statements hold for quantile test scores with $q = 1-\theta/k$ and $\theta > 0$: \begin{enumerate} \item If $r = o(\log(k) )$ and $r>1$, the quantile test scores are not good test scores for any value of parameter $\theta > 0$; \item If $r = \Omega(\log(k))$, the test-score algorithm with quantile test scores with $\theta = 1$ yields a solution that is a constant-factor approximation of the optimum solution. \end{enumerate} \end{theorem}
+\begin{proposition}[quantile test scores] Suppose that the utility is according to the CES production function with parameter $r$ and that the selection is greedy using quantile test scores with $\theta = 1-c/k$ and $c > 0$.
+Then, we have \begin{enumerate} \item[(a)] if $r = o(\log(k) )$ and $r>1$, the quantile test scores cannot guarantee a constant-factor approximation for any value of parameter $c > 0$; \item[(b)] if $r = \Omega(\log(k))$, the quantile test scores with $c = 1$ guarantee a constant-factor approximation. \end{enumerate} \end{proposition}

-The result in Theorem~\ref{thm:quant} establishes that quantile test scores can guarantee a constant-factor approximation for submodular function maximization problem for a stochastic productivity system according to the CES production with parameter $r$ only if the value of parameter $r$ is larger than a threshold, and establishes that the value of this threshold is $\Theta(\log(k))$.
+The proof of Proposition~\ref{thm:quant} is provided in Appendix~\ref{sec:quant}.
+The proposition establishes that quantile test scores can guarantee a constant-factor approximation if, and only if, the parameter $r$ is larger than a threshold whose value is $\Theta(\log(k))$.